A Django email backend for Amazon's Simple Email Service

 Optional enhancements to stats:

 If you need to keep send statistics around for longer than two weeks, django-ses also comes with a model that lets you store these.
-To use this feature you’ll need to first run syncdb:
+To use this feature you’ll need to run:

 To collect the statistics, run the get_ses_statistics management command (refer to next section for details).
 After running this command the statistics will be viewable via /admin/django_ses/.